 If you’re a business, don’t mix your IT equipment disposal with consumer recycling channels.
 Here’s why:

 Data security.
 Business computers contain company data, customer information, and credentials.
 Municipal recycling events and retail drop-offs offer zero data protection guarantees.
+A professional IT recycler sanitizes drives and documents the process.

 Scale.
 Business equipment refreshes often involve dozens or hundreds of devices.
 You need a service that can handle volume, not a drop-off that accepts three items at a time.